 Likewise with the previous game, once the player has collected all the gems and orbs then the gateway to Dragon Shores opens – where the new Super Firebreath Powerup awaits you.

-The last Spyro game Insomniac developed was Spyro: Year of the Dragon (Insomniac went onto further success on the Playstation 2 with the equally recognisable platform sci-fi game Ratchet & Clank).
+The last Spyro game Insomniac developed was Spyro: Year of the Dragon (Insomniac went onto further success on the PlayStation 2 with the equally recognizable platform sci-fi game Ratchet & Clank).

 Released during the year of the dragon (following the Chinese zodiac), the game progressed further still, with improved graphics and a host of new playable characters.